 Halesworth Road, Perry Lane and Peel Street all terminate at the site’s southern boundary and will not be extended into the development.

 What will happen to the trees on site?

 Although most of the site has been cleared as part of its past use as a plant nursery, high quality landscape outcomes, including the potential for retention and / or relocation of existing trees, is integral to the development.

 The mature trees on Henderson Park, which abut the site’s eastern boundary, will not be impacted by the development.
 Selected trees within the site and along the southern boundary of the site will also be retained.

 When will land be made available for sale?

-Offers are invited on the first six single residential lots from 28 August to 5pm WST 4 September 2017.
+The final single residential lots are now selling.
 Visit the Land for Sale page for more information.